Naeil22/FlashBotPlayground/README.md

 Just trying to learn about FlashBots and MEV in general

-The objective will be to create a FLASHBOT that will make small arbitrage while using flash loans
+The objective will be to create a flahbots that will make small arbitrage while using flash loans.
+So yea a lot of learning ahead